FrontendSolutionsGmbH/ufp-core-frontend/ufp-core/README.md

 ### Config Reducer enabled

+** WARNING **
+in v0.3 this example will use slightly different package naming, it is using a ufp-core build int module
+** WARNING **

 the following example uses the config reducer to store default values upon registration, sets them inside the redux store using a redux action and prints out its current value using the ufpAutoConfigured selector to retrieve a value from it